paps/dotfiles/README.md

 ### High DPI

 To switch to 144 instead of the default of 96: `touch ~/.paps/x/dpi144` (then restart X).
 The `xsession` defines a `$dpi` variable according to the precense of this file, which is then passed to `Xresources`.
+Another option is 192: `touch ~/.paps/x/dpi192`.

 ### Apple Wireless Keyboard